Explore Jobs

 58 Clarendon Rd.

-I’m writing to recommend James O’Leary for the Line Cook position at Best Restaurant.
-As James’ previous supervisor, I worked with him for nearly 5 years.
-Through my experience working with him I know he is highly qualified for a position in your kitchen.
+I am writing to recommend James O’Leary for the Line Cook position at Best Restaurant.
+As James’s previous supervisor, I worked with him for nearly five years, and I can attest to his exceptional qualifications for your kitchen.

-Without hesitation, I am happy to recommend James for this position, as I know he would be an amazing asset to your team.
-If you have any questions, please feel free to contact me at jfitz@mail.com or (222) 222-2222.
+I wholeheartedly recommend James for this position, as I believe he would enhance your team significantly.
+If you have any questions, please reach out to me at jfitz@mail.com or (222) 222-2222.

 Sincerely,